spences10/sveltekit-and-the-content-layer/slides.md

 # Histroy Lesson<hl>.</hl>

 <!--
+This will be a brief history of content on the web, where we are now and where we’re going

 So with a talk like this,

-I’m going to need to bring up the past, to justify the present, to the future
+I’m going to need to bring up the past, to justify the present, and where we are now

 First, a bit of history lesson

+But it's mainly about Svelte and SvelteKit
 -->

 ---